 During Koestler Week we celebrated the Koestler Awards with establishment visits, posters and flyers, as well as resources to inspire participation.
 Koestler Week is a great time for people to get involved in promoting the Awards to new entrants, and to start thinking about the entries they would like to submit before the deadline on 14 April.
 You can download the poster here.

 Christmas Art Sale: 10 December 2016

 The Koestler Arts Centre opened its doors for a Christmas Art Sale on Saturday 10 December 2016, from 2 – 6pm.
 This was an opportunity to buy original Christmas gifts such as paintings, drawings or ceramics.
 There was also the chance to purchase Koestler Christmas Cards and merchandise.
-Prices ranged from £1 to £500 and proceeds from the sale of the artworks were divided between the artist, Victim Support and the Koestler Trust.
+Prices ranged from £1 to £500 and proceeds from the sale of the artworks were divided between the artist, Victim Support and Koestler Arts.

 Paperwork: Summer 2016

 PAPERWORK, an exhibition by Koestler Arts in collaboration with Victim Support, was on display at the Supreme Court from 3 August to 30 September 2016.
 The exhibition explored the creative ways that paper – a material integral to the workings of the legal system – has been re-imagined and re-worked by Koestler Award entrants.
 As part of its collaboration with Victim Support for this exhibition, Koestler Arts invited people who had been affected by crime to respond to some of the artworks.
 Their responses are displayed within the exhibition.
 To find out more, click here.